-L1 is a newly renovated retail space and creative business accelerator opening on the Arts Block this Spring inside the historic first “L” station built in 1892.
+L1 is a newly renovated retail space and creative business accelerator opening on the Arts Block inside the historic first “L” station built in 1892.

 The new L1 accelerator program provides both a 20-month fellowship and 700 square feet of shared brick and mortar retail space for the inaugural cohort of three South Side entrepreneurs – Peter Gaona of ReformedSchool, Tiffany Joi of Hemp Heals Body Shop, and Andrea Polk of Solo Noir – dedicated to scaling their creative businesses over the next two years.
 This commerce focused addition to the Arts Block, along the 300 E Block of Garfield Boulevard is an extension of the arts and culture redevelopment efforts of Arts + Public Life, an initiative of UChicago Arts at the University of Chicago.
 The creative business accelerator joins the Arts Incubator, opened in 2013 and the Green Line Performing Arts Center, opened in 2018.

 Scheduled to open in 2020 (date to be determined pending COVID-19 restrictions), the new L1 creative business accelerator is a shared storefront retail space and collaborative learning opportunity for creative entrepreneurs.
 Through an open call application process in December of 2019, highly motivated creative business owners with an already established business were encouraged to apply for the inaugural two-year cohort.